Skip to Content

 • See dialysis nurses and technicians rotating the floor, helping you with your care.

-• Spend about three to four hours on the dialysis machine each time and come to dialysis three times per week.
+• Spend about four hours on the dialysis machine each time and come to dialysis three times per week.
 Most people use this time to watch a movie, read a book, or take a nap.

 What to expect with at-home dialysis